Sandesh-design/local-pharmacy/README.md

-# Inventory-backend
+# Local pharmacy
-A web based inventory management system for small business.
+A simple web information system for local parmacy.